 Jobs in Milan, Linked In Milan, US Consulate in Milan and Glassdoor all have job listings in Milan.

 Moving to Italy soon?
 Crown Relocations owns and operates over 207 facilities in almost 54 countries.
 Their global network means they're unique in the relocations business and they're able to use Crown crews and vehicles wherever possible.
-Get a quote online by December 21, 2018 and you'll be entered to win a $100 Amazon Gift Card.
+Get a quote online by May 25, 2019 and you'll be entered to win 1 of 5 $250* Amazon gift cards.

 "Tourism, tourism, tourism.
 Florence is based on the tourist.
 Career opportunities for outsiders would most likely be in the hotel industry.
 Working for one of the major hotels in the US first then trying to get transferred overseas is the best way to work the legal way," commented one expat who made the move to Italy.